lateef-taiwo/Automate-Infrastructure-With-IaC-using-Terraform-Terraform-Cloud/README.md

 Before you proceed ensure you have the following tools installed on your local machine;
-1. packer
+* packer
-2. Ansible
+* Ansible
-Refer to this repository for guidance on how to refactor your environment to meet the new changes above and ensure you go through the README.md file.
+Refer to this [repository](https://github.com/dareyio/PBL-project-19) for guidance on how to refactor your environment to meet the new changes above and ensure you go through the README.md file.

+6. Run `terraform plan` and `terraform apply` from web console Switch to "Runs" tab and click on "Queue plan manualy" button.
+If planning has been successfull, you can proceed and confirm Apply – press "Confirm and apply", provide a comment and "Confirm plan"
+Check the logs and verify that everything has run correctly.
+Note that Terraform Cloud has generated a unique state version that you can open and see the codes applied and the changes made since the last run.

+7. Test automated terraform plan
+By now, you have tried to launch plan and apply manually from Terraform Cloud web console.
+But since we have an integration with GitHub, the process can be triggered automatically.
+Try to change something in any of .tf files and look at "Runs" tab again – plan must be launched automatically, but to apply you still need to approve manually.
+Since provisioning of new Cloud resources might incur significant costs.
+Even though you can configure "Auto apply", it is always a good idea to verify your plan results before pushing it to apply to avoid any misconfigurations that can cause ‘bill shock’.